 The Literature program offers a wide range of courses centered on specific authors (Austen, Chaucer, Woolf), historical periods (“Age of Victorians,” “American Literature 1914-1960”), genres (“Detective Fiction,” “Post-Apocalyptic Science Fiction,” “Lyric Forms”), and other special topics (“18thc.
 Women Writers,” “Devils and Angels”), allowing students to pursue their individual interests and pleasures in fulfilling their elective units.
 No matter what the subject, all courses within the major foster students’ close reading, writing, and analytical skills.
 Literature majors can expect to hone their aptitude for writing, research, oral communication, and analytical thinking.
 This practical skill set prepares our majors for many career opportunities, including teaching, writing and publishing, law, information science, business and marketing, and more.

-Post Fall 2019 Requirements & Courses
+Students Starting Fall 2019: Requirements & Courses

 Specific information coming soon!

 View more about the post-Fall 2019 requirements in the current SF State Bulletin.